LarsAskild/dynamic-frcm-group2/FiregurardAPI_guide.md

 ### Geopy: Geopy library is used to perform geographical searches and retrieve coordinates for a given address.
 ### HTML/CSS/JavaScript: The frontend of the application is constructed using these web technologies to create a user-friendly interface.

 # Installation
-1. Clone the repository to your local machine.
-2. Make sure to include your own .env file containing ID and password for MET-access in the main repostiry folder "dynamic-frcm-group2".
-3. Open the repository in VS code and make sure that you are in the correct path/folder.
-4. Open the terminal in VS code.
-5. Run command: "Poetry install"
-6. Run command: "Poetry run python src/main.py"
-7. Open your web browser and navigate to http://localhost:8000 to use the program.
-8. Enter username "markus" and password "scrum"
-9. Enter desired location/adress and click "Get coordinates"

-# Installation